-Air decks with a low-pressure inflatable bottom and a mounted transom provide excellent cushioning, completely absorbing the impact of small waves.
+Air decks with a low-pressure inflatable bottom and a mounted transom provide excellent cushioning, absorbing small waves’ impact.
 The shape of the bottom and deadrise allows you to achieve high speed with maximum controllability, and the transom spoiler ensures a smooth flow.
 The Airdecks are fitted with large variable cylinders that taper towards the boat’s bow for high stability.
 Longitudinal redans increase the boat’s strength, cutting off the bottom from the water flow and increasing the vessel’s speed.

 Air decks with a high-pressure inflatable bottom two layers of boat fabric are connected by tie-rods and sealed around the perimeter, which allows them to withstand increased pressure.
 This design ensures the rigidity of the soft bottom while maintaining its lightness and excellent thermal insulation in cold water.

 An inflatable keelboat is a perfect solution for sailing in rough waters.
 The keel resists waves and currents and dampens the water flow, providing a more incredible speed for the vessel.
 The inflatable keel stays on the water’s surface even at high rates, making the boat safer, more maneuverable, and easier to handle.
 The inflatable keel makes the ride smoother and the boat more stable when cornering.
 The bottom of the keel inflatable boat must have a protective profile-moulding along the keel and seams of the bottom with the sides – protecting the bottom from friction when pulling ashore and transporting.

 Flat-bottomed inflatable boats are boats for shallow water with an outboard motor.
 Flat-bottomed inflatable boats are equipped with a reinforced transom for more reliable engine mounting.
 They are made of waterproof plywood or boat fabric with a density of 1000 g/m2, have a smoothly rising nose for planing mode, and a geometric balance between the dimensions of the boat and the diameter of the cylinders.

 Pontoons & Catamarans